What Will Happen to R22 and How it Affects You

 What do I do if my air conditioner uses R22?

-1. Purchase an upgraded, more environmentally-friendly system that uses R410a.
+1. Shop for an upgraded, more environmentally-friendly system that uses R410a.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, we can help.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, we can help.
+Contact Stevenson Service Experts today and we can provide an inspection to find out if you are currently using R22 and, if so, what’s the best next step.

 The good news

-While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+While making the transition to an approved AC refrigerant may stressful, it’s helping to save the ozone layer.
 These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not implausible to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.

-If you have any questions, please use us for a free, in-home consultation by filling out the form below.
+If you have any questions, please reach us for a free, in-home consultation by filling out the form below.

 *Freon is a registered trademark of the DuPont Corporation